site15/my-dashboard/DEVELOPMENT_PATTERNS.md

 - Define form fields as constants in services
 - Implement form submission with proper error handling
 - Use UntypedFormGroup for flexible form structures
+- Implement form validation directly in form components
+- Use specialized form handling functions for validation and error processing

 ### Routing Pattern
 - Use AnalogJS file-based routing with `routeMeta` for guard configuration